-All Psychology students receive financial support in the form of tuition waivers and fellowships or 'merit awards' (stipends).
-Your financial support is contingent on you remaining in good standing with due progress as defined by the LGS and the Department.
-Drawing on a combination of grant, project and institutional funds, and as long as you are making good academic progress, your stipend and health insurance award may be renewed for a total of up to five years of funding.
+All Psychology students receive financial support in the form of tuition waivers and fellowships or 'merit awards' (stipends) from LGS.
+Your financial support is contingent on you remaining in good standing with due progress as defined by the LGS (details on the LGS website) and the Department (details in this manual).
+As long as you are making good academic progress, your stipend and health insurance award may be renewed for a total of up to five years of funding.

-Requirement to submit at least one grant application to an outside source An explicit requirement of the Department is that each student must submit, within the first four years, at least one grant proposal to a federal program or private foundation or other external source that would, if funded, provide some stipend and/or research support.
-It is important to speak with your mentor early on and, subsequently, on a regular basis (we recommend two to three times a year, such as at the beginning of each term), about which grants might be appropriate for you to apply for and when.
+Requirement to submit at least one grant application to an outside source

+In the context of the generosity with which the LGS funds our graduate students and recognition of the important student career development benefits of preparing and being awarded an external fellowship, the Psychology Department requires each student to submit, within their first four years, at least one grant proposal to a federal program or private foundation or other external source that would, if funded, provide at least partial stipend and/or research support.
+That is, we ask you to make diligent efforts to contribute to your own funding, i.e. replacing at least some of the LGS funding you were awarded on admission.

+In order to ensure this effort, it is important to speak with your mentor when you enter the program and, subsequently, on a regular basis (we recommend two to three times a year, such as at the beginning of each term), about which grants might be appropriate for you to apply for and when.

-Whenever you submit an application for external funding, be sure to notify Paula Mitchell by forwarding her the email you recieved that confirms your submission, along with an explanation of the nature of the funding source to which you applied and when you expect to hear about whether funding would be awarded.
+Whenever you submit an application for external funding, be sure to notify Paula Mitchell by forwarding her the email you received that confirms your submission, along with an explanation of the nature of the funding source to which you applied and when you expect to hear about whether funding would be awarded.